 - Allowing the formed meatballs to chill so they hold their shape after baking.

 - It’s not required for a great meatball, but I really like adding cheese.
 It adds an extra flavor boost to a great meatball recipe.

 - Making the meatballs an even shape so when you bake them (or fry them) they all cook them evenly.

 Need More Ideas for Halloween Food Ideas?
 We have lots of fun ideas!
 Check them all out here!

 Use your favorite meatball recipe or use the recipe I’ve included here.
 Then its a matter of simple additions of adding the centers of the eyes and all the bloodshot veins.

 To make the eyes successfully:

-After you have cut the the tip off, when the time comes gently press the pointy end into the meatball.
+After you have cut the tip-off, when the time comes gently press the pointy end into the meatball.

 Making the Bloodshot Eyes:

 You don’t need any special tools for piping, use a zip lock or plastic bag to be able to pipe the ketchup in.